nasccped/GPTheme/README.md

 - Light mode
     - In addition to a couple of similar versions that will be the user's choice, a light version of the theme may be implemented in the near future. **(even if the main characteristic of the theme is to be dark)**

+- Suggestions
+    - Here we have some settings in JSON format that you can (or cannot) paste into your settings.json file:
+    ---
+    - Turn off random colorization of bracket pairs (does not work for curly braces):
+    ```
+    "editor.bracketPairColorization.enabled": false,
+    ```

+    - To change the font (not advisable.
+This can directly imply code visibility):
+    ```
+    "editor.fontFamily": "'Courier New', monospace",
+    -> similar to ChatGPT, or

+    "editor.fontFamily": "YourFont, monospace",
+    -> choose from your preference
+    ```

 <!-- how to install section -->
 ## Installing in VS Code ⬇️